Genetic testing and counseling

 UCHealth has conducted some of the most advanced genetics research anywhere.

-Currently our areas of research include hereditary cardiomyopathies, lysosomal storage disorders, polycystic kidney disease, chronic obstructive pulmonary disease, pulmonary hypertension, pharmacogenetics (how genetics influence response to medications), adult mental retardation, and rare genetic disorders.
+Currently our areas of research include hereditary cardiomyopathies, lysosomal storage disorders, polycystic kidney disease, chronic obstructive pulmonary disease, pulmonary hypertension, pharmacogenetics (how genetics influence response to medications), adult intellectual disability and rare genetic disorders.